lwasser/NEON-Lesson-Building-Data-Skills/_posts/2016-01-08-Set-Working-Directory-In-R.md

 <div id="challenge" markdown="1">
 ##Challenge: Full File Path
 Write out the full path for the `NEON-DS-Site-Layout-Shapefiles` directory.
-Use the format of the computer you are currently using.
+Use the format of the operating system you are currently using.

-Bonus: Write the path in a Linux format (if you are currently using Linux, choose one of the other formats).
+Bonus: Write the path as for one of the other operating systems.
 </div>

 ####Relative Path